SixArm/sixarm-company-consulting-agreement/README.md

 ### 6.2.
 Modification

-This Agreement can only be modified by a written amendment signed by the party against whom enforcement of such modification is sought.
+This Agreement can only be modified by a written amendment signed by the Party against whom enforcement of such modification is sought.